-Resolved That the attendance of Members, the payment of attendance fees and
+Resolved That the attendance of Members, the payment of attendance fees and associated costs as incurred be approved, as required for attendees.

-C256/20 Draft Consultation Response on Draft Modern Slavery Strategy
+C256/20 Draft Consultation Response on Draft Modern Slavery Strategy 2021/22

 The Head of Democratic Services drew attention to the previously circulated report and sought approval for the response to the Draft Modern Slavery Strategy 2021/22 as detailed in the report.